Dental Implants — Brandon, SD

-- Promote bone growth - the bone in your jaw actually grows around the implant instead of collapsing as it would without root stimulation, ensuring renewed strength of your jawbone.
+- Promote bone growth: The bone in your jaw actually grows around the implant instead of collapsing as it would without root stimulation, ensuring renewed strength of your jawbone.

 Who Dental Implants Can Help

 Dental implants may sound complicated, but when you consider the structure of a tooth, it makes perfect sense.
 A tooth has two parts: the root that extends into the jawbone, and the crown that emerges from the gum line.
 A dental implant also has two parts.
 The implant fixture replaces the root portion of the tooth, and a custom crown replaces the part that shows when you smile.
 Drs.
-Scott and Jeff Wehrkamp can replace a single missing tooth with an implant crown, or they can anchor a bridge or denture with dental implants.
+Scott Wehrkamp and Mauri Heesch can replace a single missing tooth with an implant crown, or they can anchor a bridge or denture with dental implants.
 While implants require a brief surgery and a healing time, they pose many benefits over traditional solutions.

 Missing One Tooth

 For a single lost tooth, we will use a dental implant post to support a custom, tooth-colored dental crown, recreating your flawless smile.
 Since the implant is strong enough to hold the crown on its own, neighboring teeth do not need to be modified to accommodate it.

 Missing Multiple Teeth

 For multiple consecutive teeth, we will use an implant-supported fixed bridge restoration.
 These restorations are supported by two dental implant posts, one at each end.
 For both consecutive and nonconsecutive missing teeth, we will use a partial denture supported by two to four dental implant posts.